 Handheld Wine Aerator

-A handheld wine aerator is a small vessel either held or placed on top of a wine glass.
+A handheld wine aerator is a small vessel either held or placed on top of a wine glass (or a wine glass with pour lines, if you're feeling august).
 The wine is poured into the vessel where it runs through an aerating chamber and out into the glass.
 To use one, you just pour the wine into it, taking care not to pour too much at once.
 Wine typically flows out of the aerator slower than the average person pours, so make sure there’s no overflow.

-A bottle stopper aerator is a wine aerator that’s fitted onto an open bottle of wine, like a speed pourer on a liquor bottle.
+A bottle stopper or wine pourer aerator is a wine aerator that’s fitted onto an open bottle of wine, like a speed pourer on a liquor bottle.
 When the stopper is fitted into the open wine bottle and wine is poured, it runs through the aerator and out into the glass.
-Using it is as easy as putting the stopped on the bottle and pouring.
+Using it is as easy as putting the stopper on the bottle and pouring wine.

 Benefits of Aerating Wine

 Two very common reasons for a wine’s smell to become overpowering is because of the presence of volatile ethanol and sulfites.
 The former has a stinging, medicinal scent while the latter brings to mind lit matches and old eggs.
 Aeration affects both ethanol and sulfites and tempers both of these sensations.
 The result is a bouquet that’s not obscured by free-floating, rogue compounds.

 Elevates a Wine’s Flavor Profile